webdetails/cfr/README.md

 </repositoryClass>
 ~~~~~~

-## Workink with plugin
+## Workink with the plugin

-Using plugin can be made trough a user interface UI or using web requests.
+The plugin can be accessed via a user interface UI or using web requests.

 ### User Interface

-You can use plugin using a friendly user interface
+You can manage the plugin via a friendly user interface

 ** User interface URL: ** `http://<pentaho-ba-server-host>:<port>/pentaho/content/cfr/home`

-It will be presented a page where you can upload or download files (using the folder outside of pentaho  you can put files there over the traditional process "copy/move")
+It will be presented a page where you can upload or download files (choosing a folder outside the pentaho repository allows you to manage the files with traditional file operations "copy/move")

 ### Web Requests